 Detox your beauty regimen

 Some easy switches have given my regimen a detox boost.
 My current cleanser of choice is Liftlab’s Purify + Clarify Daily Cleanser & Detox Mask ($65 in the shop), which balances moisture while exfoliating with marine enzymes.
 It can also be used as a mask.
-Another good detox cleanser is BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45 in the shop).
+Another good detox cleanser is BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45).

 Exfoliation is really important for removing dead cells from the skin’s surface and within our pores.
 I still find that Dr. Dennis Gross daily peels ($88 in the shop) with alpha and beta hydroxyl acids are the best way to do this.
 But any good scrub will also be a big help.